 - Put the print, canvas or drawing face down on the glass.
 You will need to ensure that the actual print area is parallel to the edges of the scanner.

 - Start the scanner software.
 On some scanners there is a scan button.
 Or, there may be an import function on your images processing software, or a separate scanner program.

 - If your picture is skewed, adjust the alignment and repeat the preview.

 - On the preview, use the mouse to outline the desired scan area.

-Choose colour and resolution
+Choose color and resolution

 - Adjust the scanner resolution to give an appropriate file size in pixels.
 For printing, scan to get 300 pixels per inch of final print size.
-For web, create a scan with largest side around 900 pixels.
+For web, create a scan with the largest side around 900 pixels.

-- Try the auto-exposure button if there is one in the software, then adjust brightness and contrast if needed.
+- Try the auto-exposure button if there is one in the software.
+Then adjust brightness and contrast if needed.
 On some scanners, resetting to default will give good results.